Medically reviewed by Drugs.com. Last updated on Aug 20, 2020.

 Respiratory: Nasopharyngitis (3%), dry nose (1%)

-<1% (Limited to important or life-threatening): Anaphylaxis, angioedema, confusion, delirium, drowsiness, fecal impaction, gastritis, hallucination, heat intolerance, hypertensive crisis, inversion T wave on ECG, palpitations, rhabdomyolysis, Stevens-Johnson syndrome, supraventricular tachycardia, syncope, visual disturbance
+<1%, postmarketing, and/or case reports: Anaphylaxis, angioedema, back pain, chest pain, confusion, delirium, dizziness, drowsiness, fecal impaction, gastritis, hallucination, heat intolerance, hypertensive crisis, inversion T wave on ECG, palpitations, rhabdomyolysis, Stevens-Johnson syndrome, supraventricular tachycardia, syncope, visual disturbance

 Concerns related to adverse effects: